vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Module http-post-form requires the page and the parameters for the web form.

-By default this module is configured to follow a maximum of 5 redirections in a row.
-It always gathers a new cookie from the same URL without variables.
 The parameters take three ":" separated values, plus optional values.

 ::